hollandar/outrage-parser/README.md

 2. Match a name as a series of Characters.Letter (at least one) followed by a period (which it ignores) and produces a text token.
 3. Match the end of the file.

-The matchers are shown in the Source matcher, which refers by to the MyNameIs and Name matchers.
+The series of matchers (MyNameIs and Name) are used by the Source matcher.

-The rest of this will be a Match object with two Tokens (assuming Match.Success is true):
+Process now returns a Match object with two Tokens (assuming Match.Success is true):
 1. TextToken( Value = "YourName" )
 2. EndOfFileToken